hackclub/some-assembly-required/README.md

 For example, let's take a steering wheel.
 A steering wheel makes driving simple - you just turn left and right, and the amount you turn maps to how much your tires turn.
 But, what’s happening underneath?
 The steering wheel is an abstraction layer on top of rods, levers, and whatever else is happening inside that car, simplifying the act of turning for you.
 Or something like that.
 I clearly don't know anything about cars.

 In our case, assembly is the human-readable layer above something called machine code.

-CPUs can only understand numbers, so machine code is just a bunch of numbers that the CPU reads to figure out what instructions to execute and on what data.
+Remember, our CPU can only understand numbers, so machine code is just a bunch of numbers that the CPU reads to figure out what instructions to execute and on what data.

 Assembly, on the other hand, is a text based language, consisting of acronyms that represent instructions to the computer.
 Since they are text, they are not directly readable by the CPU.
 So that text file gets translated, through something called the assembler, into the numbers that the computer can then read.